getodk/central-backend/docs/api.md

 * The [OpenRosa](https://docs.opendatakit.org/openrosa/) standard allows standard integration with tools like the [ODK Collect](https://docs.opendatakit.org/collect-intro/) mobile data collection app, or various other compatible tools like [Enketo](https://enketo.org/).
 It allows them to see the forms available on the server, and to send new submissions to them.
 * The [OData](http://odata.org/) standard allows data to be shared between platforms for analysis and reporting.
 Tools like [Microsoft Power BI](https://powerbi.microsoft.com/en-us/) and [Tableau](https://public.tableau.com/en-us/s/) are examples of clients that consume the standard OData format and provide advanced features beyond what we offer.
 If you are looking for a straightforward JSON output of your data, or you are considering building a visualization or reporting tool, this is your best option.

 Finally, **system information and configuration** is available via a set of specialized resources.
-Currently, you may set the Backups configuration, set the Analytics configuration, and retrieve Server Audit Logs.
+Currently, you may set the Backups configuration, set the Usage Reporting configuration, and retrieve Server Audit Logs.

 ## Changelog